 3 Indians killed, 13 injured in Egypt road accident

 Three Indians were killed and 13 others injured when two buses carrying tourists crashed into a truck in Egypt's Suez governorate, the Indian embassy here said on Sunday.
-The buses were heading to the beach resort town of Hurghada on Saturday when they collided with the truck near Ain Sokhna town, about 120 kilometers east of Cairo.
+The buses were heading to the beach-resort town of Hurghada on Saturday when they collided with the truck near Ain Sokhna town, about 120 kilometres east of Cairo.

 "Embassy officials are present at the hospitals and in touch with hospital authorities," the mission said.
 The embassy said there were 16 Indian tourists on the buses.

+The injured Indians have been admitted to three hospitals.
+Eight Indians are at Sheikh Zayed hospital in Giza, one at National Bank hospital in Maqqatem, Cairo and the remaining four are receiving treatment at Suez Health Insurance hospital in Suez governorate, the embassy said.

 According to the local media, the deceased also include two Malaysians and three Egyptians.
-More than 20 people were injured and rushed to the hospital.
+A total of 24 people were injured in the accident and have been admitted to hospitals.
 Road accidents occur in Egypt mainly due to damaged roads and poor traffic regulations.

 In 2018, there were 8,480 road accidents compared with 11,098 the previous year, according to the bureau of statistics.
 Ain Sokhna is a town in the Suez governorate, lying on the western shore of the Red Sea's Gulf of Suez.
-It is situated 55 kilometers south of Suez and approximately 120 kilometers east of Cairo.
+It is situated 55 kilometres south of Suez and about 120 kilometres east of Cairo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)